aiberlin/NTSS/README.md

 // and then run your setup files for other things.
 ```

-### 4. Turn ON Black Distributor 2 AMPS:
+### 3. Turn ON Black Power Distributor 2 (AMPS)

--> YAMAHA, Denon receivers, and the 5 little amps on the YAMAHA are on.
+YAMAHA + Denon receivers, and the 5 little amps on the YAMAHA are on.

-Turn on power dist in the cupboard: <br>
+### 4. Turn on power dist in the cupboard

--> Behringer guitar amp and BlueCab bass amp are on <br>
+Behringer guitar amp and BlueCab bass amp are on

-Check that the active speakers are on:   <br>
+Check that the active speakers are on:

--> Genelec on Stand should be on,  <br>
+- Genelec on Stand should be on,
-  and McCrypt speaker on the table (power switch on the back side)
+- McCrypt speaker on the table (power switch on the back side)

 ### 5. In SuperCollider, the screen should look like this:
 ![alt text](https://raw.githubusercontent.com/aiberlin/NTSS/refs/heads/main/images/NTSS_baseGUIs.png "Basic NTSS GUIs")